-Facelift and neck lift surgery can have amazing results and significantly improve your appearance.
+Facelift and neck lift surgery can significantly improve your appearance.
 However, as with all operations it is important to be aware that complications can happen.
 It is therefore important that you see a Specialist Surgeon who is experienced in these operations, a surgeon such as Dr Beldholm.

 As with any surgical procedure, patients can suffer a number of complications unrelated to their specific operation.
 However, for those who are healthy and do not take any medications, these complications are very rare.
 The risks increase for those with a number of health problems and can include: